 Options that are out of stock will show a "notify me" box where you can put your email address to be notified when they are back in stock; alternatively, you can click on the PRE-ORDER option to pre-pay for the item so that it will ship as soon as it comes back into stock.
-We estimate the framesets will be shipping the week of April 23rd.
+We estimate the framesets will be shipping May 11th 2018.
 We will post any updates regarding the ETA here.

 The new Jones Titanium Spaceframe Plus LWB frame and fork set is the smoothest-riding of the already smooth Jones Plus LWB line!
 This is the frameset that Jeff has been wanting ever since he first developed the Jones Plus LWB back in 2014, and now it's finally here!

 The Jones Plus has shown us how versatile one bicycle can be, and this newest iteration shows that it really is possible to make that bike even more comfortable while also lowering the standover for greater maneuverability!
 Whether you want a bike to ride around town with more comfort than you would have thought possible, to shred your local singletrack, or to ride to the ends of the earth, this just might be the one!
 It's hard to overstate just how smooth and versatile this frameset is.

 The 3D Spaceframe design was inspired by and born of riding on the tight, technical trails in the woods here in Southern Oregon, and each step in its development has been a functional refinement, so while some might speculate that the frame is supposed to look interesting, Jeff's only aim with the Spaceframe has always been to make a better bicycle.
 The frame's upper tubes are long, thin, braced, and curved in just the right way to allow them to flex and keep the bike vertically compliant; the downtube, chainstays and seat tube are oversized to keep the bike torsionally stiff.
 The low-slung top tube arrangement keeps the bike out of your way in technical terrain, so you can focus on riding.